 If you’re going through a mutual divorce with a lawyer, your mutual divorce could cost you anywhere from $150 to $400 an hour.

 Many experienced private attorneys charge high rates.
-Particularly if they participate in hearings about child support, marital property, and alimony.
-You’ll also need to pay a down payment of around $2,500 to $5,000.
+If they participate in hearings about child support, marital property, and alimony, you’ll also need to pay a down payment of around $2,500 to $5,000.

 If you can’t afford a private attorney, check your county’s bar association to see if any lawyers, law firms, or associations offer free or discounted services.